-Accident victims have the common law right to seek recourse in our courts for pain and suffering damages where they have been injured by the negligence of another.
-In such a lawsuit, this compensation is referred to as general or non-pecuniary damages, because there is no way to put a specific amount on an individual’s pain or suffering compensation.
-This was made clear by the Supreme Court of Canada in 1978 in a trilogy of cases before it.
+Accident victims have the common law right to pursue compensation through the courts for pain and suffering damages when they have been injured due to another’s negligence.
+In legal terms, this compensation is often called general or non-pecuniary damages because it is not possible to assign a precise monetary value to an individual’s pain or suffering.
+This principle was established by the Supreme Court of Canada in 1978 through a trilogy of landmark cases.

-If you’ve been involved in an accident, speak with an accident lawyer as soon as possible to understand your rights and build a strong case in your favor.
+If you have been involved in an accident, it is essential to consult an experienced accident lawyer promptly.
+This will help you understand your legal rights and build a strong case to maximize your potential compensation.

 Pain and Suffering Claims